Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 It’s a nice device when it’s actually working properly.
 I would still be using it if the connector hadn’t broken, but other than the flimsy connector for the mini-USB cord, the Elegato Game Capture HD worked very well.

 The Elgato Game capture is one of the cheaper capture cards you can buy, so it is worth looking at if you don’t want to spend a lot of money, but you want to start recording games.
-The newer model doesn’t connect to component but this is the only version that has, it has been discontinued by the manufacturer, but you can probably find it on eBay.
+The newer model doesn’t connect to the component, but this is the only version that has, it has been discontinued by the manufacturer, but you can probably find it on eBay.

 I highly recommend this video capture card.
 It has worked for me flawlessly, except for the physical flaw in mine that caused it to break.
-Unfortunately I was out of warranty so I couldn’t get it fixed, and even though it’s expensive, it’s totally worth it.
+Unfortunately, I was out of warranty so I couldn’t get it fixed, and even though it’s expensive, it’s totally worth it.
 It’s something that you should get if you want to start making gaming videos for YouTube (if you’re intending to make money through placing ads on your videos, you’ll have to deal with YouTube’s Content ID) then pick this up, it’s worth spending your money on because it’s a fantastic game capture device.

 © 2018 ReViewMeMedia